-Plus, press releases can contribute to your business’s and website’s perceived expertise, authority and trustworthiness (E-A-T) — which are quality metrics from Google.
+Plus, press releases can contribute to your business’s and website’s perceived expertise, authority, and trustworthiness (E-E-A-T) — which are quality metrics from Google.

 If a business is getting a lot of mentions, especially in the press, it can help with the authority factor.
-I wrote about this more in my guide on the basics of E-A-T.
+I wrote about this more in my guide on the basics of E-E-A-T.

 In the grand scheme of press releases, links do come into play since companies naturally point back to themselves.
 For example, “For more information, visit www.Macys.com.”

-Here, it’s important to make a distinction between navigational links and transactional links.
-(Skip this part if you’re well versed in SEO jargon already.)
+Here, it’s important to distinguish between navigational and transactional links.
+(Skip this part if you’re well-versed in SEO jargon already.)

 - Transactional links use keywords in the anchor text.
 This passes some additional information in the link about why a person would click it, such as “best ski blog” or “buy snowboards here.”

-As an SEO best practice, it’s OK to have one navigational link in a press release pointing to your website.
-But steer clear of transactional links, or at least make sure their link tag includes a specific attribute such as rel=”nofollow” or rel=”sponsored.”
+As an SEO best practice, having one navigational link in a press release pointing to your website is OK.
+But steer clear of transactional links, or at least ensure their link tag includes a specific attribute such as rel=”nofollow” or rel=”sponsored.”
 This makes it clear to search engines that the link is not trying to pass PageRank value for SEO ranking purposes.